jnprogrammer/Webscrapper-Project-1/README.md

 # C# Webscrapper
-web-scraper Projects using Selenium in c#
-This contains the verious small projects that will converge into a single project.
+This contains the verious small projects covering single subjects before those technolgies will converge into a single project.
 This single project will be a webscrapper that utlizes an SQL database written in c# and uses the following frameworks.
 <ul>
 	<li>Selenium</li>